senzing-garage/g2snapshot/README.md

 python3 G2Snapshot.py -o /myproject/snapshots/snapshot1-mm-dd-yyyy -d mydatasource
 ```

-*Please note the the -d data source option was added as normally there is **one primary data source** you are trying to resolve against itself
+*Please note the -d data source option was added as normally there is **one primary data source** you are trying to resolve against itself
 and see what other data sources match it.
 For instance you might want to compare your customers against a watch list or reference data such
 as a list of registered companies.*

 *Do not use the -d option iterively for each data source.
-It would be much more efficient to run the snapshot wide open as it will analyze
+It would be more efficient to run the snapshot wide open as it will analyze
 all the data sources against each other.*

 Optional parameters: